valango/mongooz/README.md

    * allow you to write more compact code.

 Note: this is code is used in my private projects, but I am happy to share and to receive any contributions and feedback.
-Heck, there's even no tests yet...

 ## Installation